jmhuss/pyfocs/README.md

 ### Muppet Archiver

 Batch script for scheduled archiving of `.xml` files on the Silixa DTS devices.
-Why muppet?
-Unviersity of Bayreuth Micrometeorology names their Silixa devices after muppet characters.
-Requires an anaconda 3.* distribution of python.
-Task scheduler must point to the `.bat` script and not the python script.